samueljantak-sys/msin0032-dissertation/README.md

 - `model_panel_clean.csv` — cleaned modelling panel
 - `Figures/` — figures used in the dissertation

+## API Access

+The generation data script requires a Renewables.ninja API token.
+Users should obtain their own token and insert it in the script before running.

+## Requirements

+The analysis was conducted in Python using standard data science libraries.
+Key dependencies are listed in `requirements.txt`.

 ## Notes

 This repository contains the core materials used for the final dissertation submission.
 Intermediate comparison scripts and large derived output folders were excluded for clarity.